HShamilSamsudeen/OMA_Market_Research_Data_Analysis/README.md

 ### Project Overview
-The purpose of this research is to understand the favourability of this medium amongst people and help the client make changes in accordance with the market demand.
+The purpose of this research was to understand the favourability of the digital medium amongst people and help the client make changes inline with market demand.

-This research would help gauge consumer perception about the digitalization of museums and enable us to find opportunities for further improvement.
+The research helped gauge consumer perception about the digitalization of museums and enabled us to find opportunities for further improvement.

 ### Project Structure
-The project has been divided into various steps which include:
+The project was divided into various steps which include:

 - Research Brief and Proposal<br />
 - Questionnaire Design<br />